What is the Best Deck Stain for Pressure-Treated Wood? (2023)

 The Seal-Once Nano+Poly Penetrating Wood Sealer is a water-based, odorless sealer that provides excellent protection for pressure-treated wood against wear and tear in high-traffic areas.

-It offers a premium gloss finish and is easy to clean up with soap and water.
-Since, this is a penetrating stain, it creates a long-lasting, water-resistant shield that works from within, unlike many other sealers that only form a topcoat.
+When I applied it, the first thing I noticed was the glossy finish.
+It looks premium, and cleaning up afterward was as simple as using soap and water.
+Since this is a penetrating stain, it creates a long-lasting, water-resistant shield that works from within, unlike many other sealers that only form a topcoat.

 It also contains UV inhibitors to protect pressure-treated decks against sun damage and won’t peel or flake.
-It’s available in clear and tinted formulas and is simple to apply, and dries quickly.
+It’s available in clear and tinted formulas, is simple to apply, and dries quickly.
 However, it is more expensive than other deck stains.
+But considering the long-lasting results, I’d say it’s a solid investment.

 3. Storm System Stain Protector

-The Storm System Stain Protector is an oil-based specifically formulated to withstand harsh weather conditions, including sun exposure, rain, and freezing and thawing cycles.
+I’ve gotta say, if you’re living in an area with extreme weather swings, you might want to look into Storm System Stain Protector.
+It’s an oil-based specifically formulated to withstand harsh weather conditions, including sun exposure, rain, and freezing and thawing cycles.

 The deep penetration of the stain and sealer offers additional protection against the elements, while the trans-oxide pigmentation provides vibrant color and depth.
 With six beautiful colors to choose from, this semi-transparent alkyd product ensures a stunning and durable finish.